akeneo/pim-docs/developer_guide/migration/index.rst

 **Enterprise Edition**

-Please contact our team through your access to the support service desk to ask for a standard archive.
+Please go to the Partners Portal for a standard archive.

 Then, follow the migration guides located in this archive to upgrade your project.